computational-expression/lab02/README.md

 ### How to Run Your Code on the Pico 2 W

 **Important**: Your code files stay in your GitHub repository folder.
-The MicroPython extension runs them directly on the Pico from there.
+The MicroPico extension runs them directly on the Pico from there.

 **Method 1: Direct Run in VS Code (Recommended)**
 1. **Open** your `light_controller.py` file in VS Code (from your repo folder)
 2. **Make sure** your Pico 2 W is connected and configured
 3. **Press** `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) to open Command Palette
-4. **Type** "MicroPython: Run current file on device" and select it
+4. **Type** "MicroPico: Run current file" and select it
 5. **Watch** the output in VS Code terminal AND the LED on your Pico!

+**Alternative**: Click the ▶ button in the top-right corner when viewing .py files

 **Method 2: Terminal with mpremote (Command Line)**
 If you prefer the terminal, you can use `mpremote`: